Thursday, February 25, 2016

 KEN SINGLETON (MSG Television)

 "Singleton begins his fifth season behind the microphone for MSG calling Yankee games.
-He joined the MSG Network in 1997 from The Sports Network, where he served as analyst for the Montreal Expos from 1985-96.
+He joined the MSG Network in 1997 from The Sports Network, where he served as an analyst for the Montreal Expos from 1985-96.
 Prior to that, he also called play-by-play for six years on the Expos' flagship radio network, CIQC.
 He worked as the lead analyst for FOX Sports Saturday afternoon broadcasts in 1996.

 In a 15-year career, primarily with the Baltimore Orioles, Singleton played in 2,082 games and batted .282 with 246 home runs and 1,065 RBI.
 In 1977 he set Oriole records by hitting .328 and accumulating a .438 on-base percentage.